We Don’t Need Commemorative Statues

 An evolving society is the product of revision.
 The history books, when contrasted with the world in its current state, are a testament to the gravity of adaptability.
 Outdated values ultimately face extinction and the documentation of their decline becomes a lesson to mankind.

-The human mind is constantly coming up with newer, better ideas — this could range anywhere from minor inventions to a competing social structure.
+The human mind is constantly coming up with newer, better ideas — this could range anywhere from minor inventions to competing social structures.
 With this, debates over virtue spring up every step of the way and the divergences even between successive generations come to light.
-The demolition of commemorative statues illustrates the fluidity of popular opinion that separates age groups.
+The demolition of commemorative statues around the world illustrates the fluidity of popular opinion that sets us apart.
 That one person’s hero could be a villain to another proves that absolute goodness and pure evil both don't exist.

-Consider Adolf Hitler, who is commonly regarded as the epitome of hatred and violence.
-He managed to sell the mother lode of sinister ideas to an entire nation and his popularity then allowed him the power to kill millions.
-The residual effects of Nazi Germany persevere even today — the clockwise swastika is still a symbol of pride to many and Hitler an example of staunch nationalism.
-The reason statues of him don't exist but “Mein Kampf” is still in circulation is because text is a multifaceted medium.
+Consider Nazi Germany, the residual effects of which persevere even today — the clockwise swastika is still a symbol of pride to many and Hitler remains an example of staunch nationalism.
+The reason statues of him don't exist but “Mein Kampf” is still in circulation is because text is only a medium used to convey thought.
 For every book defending the Holocaust, there’ll be at least ten condemning it.
 This positions readers to critically apply their moral sense.
 Memorials, on the other hand, aren’t constructed to educate us on a shameful past; they honor it.
 To suggest that removing a statue in any way erases its history doesn’t add up if the books detailing those events remain unburnt.

 Symbols are dangerous because their connotation changes with context.
 The implication of a Crucifix differs depending on which side is facing up.
 The Swastika, with minor alterations, denotes a diverse set of values incongruent with one another.
 The gravity of the Hammer and Sickle isn’t the same the world over because priorities vary across cultures.
 Cubans who recognized the urgency to build more hospitals will remember Fidel Castro fondly whereas those prosecuted for homosexuality will not.
 In view of this, it seems like a bad idea to set in stone any symbolism of integrity.
 The universal standard for ethics is ephemeral because it is constantly updated as more people join the conversation.